ICAMS/Kanapy/docs/usage.rst

              should contain atleast 3 voxels.
           3. The `nsteps` value determines the growth of the particle during the simulation.
              At the start of the simulation all particles are initialized with null volume.
              At each time step they grow in size by the value: diameter/nsteps.
-Theerefore, the last timestep would naturally contain particles in their actual size.
+Therefore, the last timestep would naturally contain particles in their actual size.

 .. _Log-normal distribution's: https://en.wikipedia.org/wiki/Log-normal_distribution